cesbo/help/content/1.astra/6.delivery/1.broadcasting/resi-dvb-c-modulator.md

 find: ‘/dev/dvb’: No such file or directory
 ```

 it is likely that the DigitalDevices driver is not installed.
-Please [install driver](/misc/tools-and-utilities/dvb/dd-driver)
+Please [Install DigitalDevices driver](/misc/tools-and-utilities/dvb/dd-driver)